What is TAC?

 Ready to Work

-The apprentices work in one of four functional teams.
-Apprentices are assigned to these teams based on their desired career path.
-Although each team operates separately, cross-functional teams are often created to meet the desired outcomes of each project, daily assignments and tasks.
-This “team” approach to learning allows apprentices to participate in and experience an environment that respects the contribution each student makes.
-Apprentices learn how to be effective and add value to the mission and vision of an organization.
+The apprentices work in one of four teams based on their desired career path.
+Although each team operates separately, cross-functional teams are often created to meet the desired outcomes of a project.
+This cross-functional team approach to learning allows apprentices to be exposed to many new areas, increasing their marketability to employers after graduation.
+By performing work vital to both American Children’s Campaign and Voices for Florida, apprentices also learn how to add value to the mission and vision of an organization.

-Each team is led by a Knowledge Navigator, a professional with a history of success and a strong background in their field.
+TAC apprentices work side-by-side with seasoned professionals known as Knowledge Navigators, who assist apprentices in all aspects of their work.
 Although Knowledge Navigators assign the apprentices their projects, they allow the students to drive the work and gain as much experience possible.
-Knowledge Navigators are unique to The Apprenticeship Center and give students the opportunity to make lasting connections in their field.
+Knowledge Navigators are unique to The Apprenticeship Center and give students the opportunity to be mentored and make lasting connections in their field.

 Ready to Lead

 The Apprenticeship Center not only creates opportunities for apprentices to gain valuable workforce development skills, but also allows them to flourish as leaders.
-Each apprentice will gain experience in leading meetings and managing multiple projects so that they graduate with the ability to handle any situation.
+Each apprentice will gain experience in leading meetings and managing a variety of projects to ensure that they graduate the program with the ability to handle any situation.
 These opportunities expand the apprentice’s exposure to critical thinking, problem solving, conflict resolutions and teamwork.

 Most students begin their apprenticeships as an unpaid Protégé.
-However, students who demonstrate a superior ability will be given the opportunity to be promoted to a Resident position.
-Residents are paid at an hourly rate and are responsible for reporting to the Knowledge Navigators and working with them to strategize and implement best practices.
+However, students who demonstrate a superior ability will be given the opportunity to be promoted to a paid position as Resident.
+Residents help the Knowledge Navigators manage the work of the other apprentices on their team, and participate in recruiting efforts.

 Ready to Serve

 During their time at The Apprenticeship Center, students also develop an appreciation for civic engagement and serving the community.
-Apprentices learn about the importance of public policy and its impact on quality of life and economic opportunities.
-They also learn fundamental elements of our government and democratic process.
+By advocating for children’s issues, apprentices learn about the importance of public policy and its impact on quality of life and economic opportunity.
+They also learn fundamental elements of our government and democratic process through a trip to the Florida Capitol each semester.